vani0-0/vani0-0/README.md

 # 💫 About Me:
-Software engineer by day, pixel artist by night, <br>destined to craft the next epic 2D game! 🎮 <br>From hobbyist coder to career crusader, <br>on a mission to blend pixels and code seamlessly. <br>🌟 Let's turn dreams into digital realities, one line of code at a time!<br><br>// That is ChatGPT-generated, BTW.<br>// Currently, a Jr. Programmer Trainee: TrueBPO.
+Software engineer by day, pixel artist by night, <br>destined to craft the next epic 2D game! 🎮 <br>From hobbyist coder to career crusader, <br>on a mission to blend pixels and code seamlessly. <br>🌟 Let's turn dreams into digital realities, one line of code at a time!<br><br>// That is ChatGPT-generated, BTW.<br>// Currently, a Jr. Programmer @TrueBPO.

 ## 🌐 Socials: